|

 authorised to administer such oaths accordingly.

-Every person enrolled in the militia, (commissioned officers
+person enrolled in the militia, (commissioned officers excepted,) shall be

-excepted,) shall be obliged to furnish himself with a good musket, capable of
+obliged to furnish himself with a good musket, capable of carrying an ounce

-Whites or Free Coloured Person on it. [centered]
+of Whites or Free Coloured Persons on it.

 Proprietors of estates shall further be obliged to have constantly